 Rapid and acute diagnosis of malaria is integral to providing appropriate treatment and prevention of further spread of infection in the community.
-Diagnostic laboratory testing can be done on individuals with clinical signs and symptoms compatible with malaria infection by microscopic analysis and nucleic acid detection using polymerase chain reaction of the patient’s blood are performed to determine infection.
+Diagnostic laboratory testing can be performed when clinical signs and symptoms are compatible with malaria infection.
+Both microscopic analysis and nucleic acid detection of the patient’s blood are performed to determine infection.

 Because different types of malaria have become drug resistant, treatment of malaria infection depends upon the geographic region where a person is infected.
 Effective medication for each type of malaria must be prescribed by a doctor.
 As patients infected with P. falciparum malaria can die (often as a result of delayed treatment), immediate treatment is critical.
 Chloroquine is the drug of choice for acute malaria in sensitive strains.

 Malaria is not a problem in Hawaii because the Anopheles mosquito is not found here.
 However, persons who were infected overseas have been diagnosed with malaria after arrival in Hawaii.

 - If you are traveling to an area with risk of malaria, your doctor can prescribe preventive medicines to take.
 Be sure to take them as directed.

 - Avoid exposure to mosquitoes.
 Wear appropriate clothing such as long-sleeved shirts and long pants especially when outdoors.

 - Apply insect repellent to exposed skin or clothing.
 The recommended repellent contains 20%–35% DEET.
 Higher concentrations of DEET may have a longer repellent effect, however, concentrations over 50% provide no added protection.

 - Use mosquito nets treated with insecticides over beds and screens over windows and doors.